-Zorra doing our part

-You are required to report the existence of any workplace violence or threat of workplace violence to your supervisor or the Workplace Respect Committee.
-The Workplace Respect Committee will commence an investigation as quickly as possible.
-We may choose to use either an internal or an external investigator, depending on the nature of the incident.

-The investigation will include:

-- conducting interviews of relevant individuals to ascertain all of the facts and circumstances relevant to the complaint, including dates and locations - reviewing any related documentation; and - Making detailed notes of the investigation and maintaining them in a confidential file.

-Once the investigation is complete, the investigator(s) will prepare a detailed report of the findings.
-A copy of the report will be provided to the Joint Health and Safety Committee.

-10.3.
-Corrective Action

-The CAO for the Township of Zorra will determine what action should be taken because of the investigation.

-If a finding of workplace violence is made, Township of Zorra will take appropriate corrective measures, regardless of the respondent's seniority or position in the Township of Zorra.

-Corrective measures may include one or more of the following:

-- discipline, such as a verbal warning, written warning or suspension without pay

-- termination with or without cause

-- referral for counselling (sensitivity training), anger management training, supervisory skills training or attendance at educational programs on workplace respect

-- a demotion or denial of a promotion

-- reassignment or transfer
+- (a) You are required to report the existence of any workplace violence or threat of workplace violence to your supervisor or the Chief Administrative Officer.
+The supervisor or the Chief Administrative Officer will commence an investigation as quickly as possible.
+We may choose to use either an internal or an external investigator, depending on the nature of the incident. - (b) The investigation will include: - conducting interviews of relevant individuals to ascertain all of the facts and circumstances relevant to the complaint, including dates and locations - reviewing any related documentation; and - Making detailed notes of the investigation and maintaining them in a confidential file. - (c) Once the investigation is complete, the investigator(s) will prepare a detailed report of the findings.
+A copy of the report will be provided to the Joint Health and Safety Committee. - 10.3.
+Corrective Action - (a) The CAO for the Township of Zorra will determine what action should be taken because of the investigation. - (b) If a finding of workplace violence is made, Township of Zorra will take appropriate corrective measures, regardless of the respondent's seniority or position in the Township of Zorra. - (c) Corrective measures may include one or more of the following: - discipline, such as a verbal warning, written warning or suspension without pay - termination with or without cause - referral for counselling (sensitivity training), anger management training, supervisory skills training or attendance at educational programs on workplace respect - a demotion or denial of a promotion - reassignment or transfer - financial penalties such as the denial of a bonus or performance related salary increase, and

-- financial penalties such as the denial of a bonus or performance related salary increase, and - any other disciplinary action deemed appropriate under the circumstances.
+• any other disciplinary action deemed appropriate under the circumstances.